Robust inference for threshold regression models: Robust Confidence Regions

 \end{proposition}

-The results of Proposition \ref{Consistency} are very surprising because the convergence rate of $\widehat{\gamma }$ is slower than that of the CLSE $ \widetilde{\gamma }$, which was shown to be $n^{-1/2}$ in Feder $\left( 1975a\right) $ and later in Chan and Tsay $(1998)$ or Hansen $(2015)$.
-That is, using the true restriction on the parameters, it improves the rate of convergence of the estimator of $\gamma _{0}$, not just reducing its asymptotic variance as it is often assumed.
+The results of Proposition \ref{Consistency} are surprising because the convergence rate of $\widehat{\gamma }$ is slower than that of the CLSE $ \widetilde{\gamma }$, which is known to be $n^{-1/2}$ as shown in the aforementioned works.
+That is, using the true restriction on the parameters leads to a faster rate of convergence of the estimator of $\gamma _{0}$, not just reducing its asymptotic variance as is often the case.